The 6 Best Biodegradable Dog Poop Bags Australia: Tested 2023

 Although it doesn’t seem that way, picking the best biodegradable poop bags for your pooch is quite a difficult task.
 There are so many factors to consider, including size, thickness and the ability to degrade over time.

-We find Pet N Pet bags to be the best option on the market.
-They’re scent-free, large and thick enough to hold poop, regardless of your dog’s size.
-And most importantly, they fully decompose within 2 months.
+Overall, our team of independent experts could agree that PET N PET bags are the best option on the market.
+We recommend them because they’re scent-free, large and thick enough to hold poop, regardless of your dog’s size.
+And most importantly, they fully decompose within two months.
+The sooner, the better for our environment.

 Dog poop is organic waste, meaning it can be composted.
 It will take around 1 year for it to fully decompose and kill all the pathogens inside.
 But, because it’s rich in nitrogen, you need to add rich levels of carbon.
 To do so, add some sawdust.
 Ideally, go for a 2:1 poop to sawdust ratio.